TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncore.rst

    :c:func:`poll`\ ed for read and write events.

    Thus, the set of channel events is larger than the basic socket events.
-The full set of methods that can be overridden in your subclass follows:
+The full set of methods that can be overridden in your subkundi follows:

    .. method:: handle_read()